Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Numerical example: Inference of a heterogeneous hyperelastic material property

 We follow the procedure described in \cref{subsec:data_generation} for generating samples for neural network training and testing.
 We compute DIS reduced bases of dimension $r=200$ using $n_{\text{DIS}} = 500$ of the generated samples as specified in \cref{eq:mc_ppgnh}.
-We visualize selected DIS basis functions in \cref{fig:hyper_basis}.
+Selected DIS basis functions are visualized in \cref{fig:hyper_basis}.
 Forming reduced Jacobian matrices via columns using a direct solver with reused factorization takes $10\%$ of the computing time for solving the nonlinear PDEs using a direct solver, estimated on average over sample generation.
-Note that the relative cost of forming reduced Jacobian is low mainly because a large number of Newton--Raphson iterations are required to solve the PDE.
+Note that the relative cost of forming reduced Jacobian is low mainly because a large number of Newton--Raphson iterations are needed to solve the PDE.

-We use a dense neural network architecture with six hidden layers, each with $400$ hidden neurons and a GELU activation function, trained using $n_t = 125$, $250$, $\dots$, $8 {,}000$ samples.
-We estimate the generalization errors of the trained neural networks using $2 {,}500$ testing samples.
+We use a dense neural network architecture with six hidden layers, each with $400$ hidden neurons and a GELU activation function, trained using $n_t = 125$, $250$, $\dots$, $8000$ samples.
+We estimate the generalization errors of the trained neural networks using $2500$ testing samples.
 In \cref{fig:hyperelasticity_accuracy}, we plot the estimated errors as a function of training sample generation cost, measured relative to the averaged cost of one nonlinear PDE solve.

-The plot leads us to similar conclusions detailed in \cref{subsec:ndr_surrogate}.
-It shows that the derivative-informed $H^1_{\mu}$ operator learning significantly improves the quality of the neural operator surrogate at the same training sample generation cost compared to the conventional $L^2_{\mu}$ operator learning.
-In particular, it takes around $16$ times less training sample generation cost for $H^1_{\mu}$ training to achieve the same observable and reduced Jacobian prediction generalization accuracy.
+The plot leads us to similar conclusions outlined in \cref{subsec:ndr_surrogate}.
+It shows that the derivative-informed $H^1_{\mu}$ operator learning significantly enhances the quality of the neural operator surrogate at the same training sample generation cost compared to the conventional $L^2_{\mu}$ operator learning.
+Notably, achieving comparable observable and reduced Jacobian prediction generalization accuracy requires approximately 16 times fewer training samples with $H^1_{\mu}$ training.